Trauma Therapy in Bozeman

 We also draw from a mix of eclectic and evidenced-based treatment models for addressing trauma and PTSD on a psychological, emotional, and somatic level:

-• EMDR for trauma and PTSD is a specialized approach to therapy that helps individuals process painful memories and reduce distressing symptoms.
+• EMDR therapy for trauma and PTSD is a specialized approach to therapy that helps individuals process painful memories and reduce distressing symptoms.
 It involves bilateral stimulation (e.g., eye movements, taps, or sounds) while recalling traumatic memories to facilitate adaptive processing.

 • Narrative Therapy for trauma and PTSD helps clients reframe their traumatic experiences and construct a coherent narrative of their lives.
 Our therapists support clients in exploring alternative interpretations, finding meaning, and reclaiming agency in their stories.